khpf88/Lisa-AI-Voice-Assistant/doc/api_documentation.md

     *   **Description:** The final, combined transcription of a user's complete utterance, sent after speech detection.
 *   **Audio Data:**
     *   **Type:** Binary data (bytes).
     *   **Content:** Opus-encoded audio segments of Lisa's synthesized voice response from the TTS engine.
-These are streamed as they become available from the LLM's streaming output.
+These are streamed as they become available.
     *   **Format:** Opus compressed audio, 24kHz sample rate, 16-bit signed integers (mono channel).
 *   **`EOS`:**
     *   **Type:** `Text`
     *   **Content:** `"EOS"`
-    *   **Description:** Sent by the server to indicate the End-Of-Stream for a complete LLM-generated audio response.
+    *   **Description:** Sent by the server to indicate the End-Of-Stream for a complete audio response.
 This signals the client that no more audio segments are expected for the current response.
 *   **`error`:**
     *   **Type:** `JSON`
     *   **Content:** `{"type": "error", "message": "string"}`